langsci/shariff/README.md

 To set up the backend you need to have access to the code.
 Follow the steps:
  1. Copy the folder shariff-backend to the top level of your OMP installation.
- 2. Make the folder chache writeable.
+ 2. Make the folder cache writeable.
  3. Change the domain in shariff.json to your domain.
  4. Add the url of the backend at the settings page.